GeorgeBouras/ShellDB/README.md

 To retrieve exactly the documents parts you want there are simple filters you can use.
 Details are at the corresponded documentation.

-As transfer layer we use the REST http API served from an embedded lighthttpd listening at port 7000 by default.
-The lighthttpd is not conflicting with any other web server you may have installed.
+All operation are performed from the http REST API served from an embedded lighthttpd web server listening at port 7000 by default.
+This embedded lighthttpd do not conflict with any other web server you may have.

-For DB data files we use compressed private Btrfs volumes.
-These volumes are pointing to regular files created when you create a new database, and deleted when you drop it
+The database data files are compressed private Btrfs volumes.
+These volumes are pointing to regular files, created when you create a new database, and deleted when you drop it.

 Why ShellDB is fast.